 Not all of a deceased person’s property has to go through probate.
 If the property had a properly designated beneficiary, such as an insurance policy, an IRA or a 401(k), those do not go through probate.
-Additionally, because of Wisconsin’s marital property law, everything owned jointly by a married couple easily transfers over to the surviving spouse.
 However, if real estate is only in the deceased spouse’s name there may need to be a probate.

 What Are The Options For Avoiding Probate?